kblicharski/fswe-project/README.md

 ### Setting Up The Project
 Clone the project by running `git clone https://github.com/kblicharski/fswe-project.git`.
 Change directories using `cd fswe-project`.
 Install project dependencies by running `npm install`.
+Install the Angular CLI by running `npm install -g @angular/cli`.
+Once that finishes, you are set to run the application locally.

 #### Loopback Development Server
 Run `node server/server.js`.
 Feel free to explorer the backend API at `http://localhost:3000/explorer/`.